We have spaces!

 Swimming nappy (if needed)

-We have created a series of videos for you to watch which will give you some information about the important work your child is doing in Nursery and also give you some ideas of things you can do from home to support them.
+We have created a series of videos for you to watch which will give you some information about the important work your child will be doing in Nursery and also give you some ideas of things you can do from home to support them.

 Developing Listening and Early Reading Skills in Nursery